Solar Installer Customer ConsultationTrott Bailey University Asia

 Solar power is still a pretty new concept to many people.
 A potential customer will have many questions so you should be prepared to confidently answer all their questions.
 A good first impression during a consultation could be the difference between you getting the job over a competitor.
 So here are a few tips on the core areas you and your customer need to discuss during a solar customer consultation session.
 There are four simple and straightforward topics that must be discussed during a solar customer consultation.
 These topics are Why are they going solar, What are their solar goals, How much do they know, What is the customer budget and what can they get for their budget?
 Now, let’s get straight to it.

 The answer may seem obvious at first- they want to save money on their energy bills.
 However, there are usually underlying motivations for choosing to add solar to their homes.
 Try to get the background story- Do they feel cheated by the power companies?
-Did their neighbours or friends install a solar power system recently?
+Did their neighbors or friends install a solar power system recently?
 Are they getting tax rebates or special low-cost loans to pay for a system?
 Are they trying to increase their perceived property value?
 Are they environmentally conscious?
 Getting the background story builds rapport and helps you to design a system with their needs in mind.

 - Solar Customer Consultation Topic #2: What kind of performance do they expect from their solar power system?